nrkno/dotnetskolen/README_EN.md

 **Step 5 of 9** - [🔝 Go to top](#-school-of-net) [⬆ Previous step](#step-4---defining-the-domain-model) [⬇ Next step](#step-6---define-api-contract)

-The domain model introduced in [previous step](#step-4---defining-the-domain-model) contains both the structure of the EPG, and the validation rules associated with them.
+The domain model introduced in [the previous step](#step-4---defining-the-domain-model) contains both the structure of the EPG, and the validation rules associated with them.
 So far, we have only modeled the structure of the domain model in F# (that the EPG consists of a list of transmissions, and what fields each transmission contains).
-In this step, we will implement the validation rules in F#, and verify that we have implemented them correctly using unit tests.
+In this step, we will implement the validation rules in F#, and verify with unit tests that we have implemented them correctly.

 #### Rules in our domain

-We want to verify the following rules from our domain:
+We want to ensure the following rules in our domain:

 - Title
   - Must consist of 5-100 characters (inclusive)